Better together – tips for couples planning for their retirement

-Whether it’s a stash of cash secretly squirreled away to help pay for the odd treat here and there or a loan taken out years ago that is slowly being paid off, each year we find that couples are keeping millions of pounds worth of money or debt secret from one another.
+Whether it’s a stash of cash secretly squirreled away to help pay for the odd treat here and there, or a loan taken out years ago that's slowly being paid off, each year we find that couples are keeping millions of pounds worth of money or debt secret from one another.

 Couples often think that the money secrets they keep are for the best.
 Some even say that they’re saving up secretly to pay for a surprise for their other half.
 However, the reality is that open and honest joint financial planning is usually the best way for couples to achieve the financial future they want.

 Our retirement income expert Vince Smith-Hughes shares his retirement planning top tips for couples.

 It’s good to talk

 - Estimate what retirement income you will need and what your outgoings will be.
 Will they remain the same as they are now, or will you spend more on holidays and hobbies in retirement?

 - Work out what income in retirement you're likely to receive.
 For example, what income will your pension pots give you?
 You could also request a State Pension forecast from the Department for Work and Pensions.

 - Own up to hidden debts and secret stashes of savings and investments.